 What will your story be?

 What you do on campus and how you get involved in our communities is entirely up to you.
 Every year begins with the networking event Weaving New Beginnings, where you can find opportunities and a community to support you.
 Do you want to focus on building strong relationships through a program focused on succeeding at the UO?
 Or maybe you want to be involved in celebrating legacy and cultural heritage through major events on campus.
 Whatever your interests are, there are opportunities and a community for you.
 You get to choose how your successful college experience is defined.
-The Multicultural Education, Student Engagement, and Success staff is here to help you get there.
+The Multicultural Education, Engagement, and Student Success staff is here to help you get there.

 Weaving New Beginnings